 The thing is that 29.99 seems a smaller amount compared to 30 as the first option starts with 2 and the second one with 3.

-Since 3 is bigger 2, people think it’s a more convenient deal and don’t pay attention to that fact that the different is only in 0.1 cents.
+Since 3 is bigger than 2, people think it’s a more convenient deal and don’t pay attention to the fact that the difference is only 0.1 cents.

 7. Build trust through third-parties